katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 As WinRM runs over the HTTP protocol, using HTTPS means that the TLS protocol is used to encrypt the WinRM messages.
 TLS will automatically attempt to negotiate the best protocol and cipher suite that is available to both the client and the server.
-If a match cannot be found then Ansible will error out with a message similar to::
+If a match cannot be found then Assible will error out with a message similar to::

     HTTPSConnectionPool(host='server', port=5986): Max retries exceeded with url: /wsman (Caused by SSLError(SSLError(1, '[SSL: UNSUPPORTED_PROTOCOL] unsupported protocol (_ssl.c:1056)')))

-Commonly this is when the Windows host has not been configured to support TLS v1.2 but it could also mean the Ansible controller has an older OpenSSL version installed.
+Commonly this is when the Windows host has not been configured to support TLS v1.2 but it could also mean the Assible controller has an older OpenSSL version installed.

 Windows 8 and Windows Server 2012 come with TLS v1.2 installed and enabled by